Continuity Program Director

 Eric Oddo joined CHHS in September 2008.
-He is a subject matter expert in the development, implementation, and exercising of Continuity of Operations (COOP) and Continuity of Government (COG) Plans for governmental and institutional entities.
+He is a subject matter expert in the development, implementation, and exercising of Continuity of Operations (COOP) programs for governmental, quasi-governmental and institutional entities.
 He is a FEMA Level 2 Master Continuity Practitioner and has built continuity programs from the ground-up for large, complex organizations such as the Maryland State Highway Administration (SHA), Washington Suburban Sanitary Commission (WSSC) and Housing Authority of Baltimore City (HABC).

 While at the Maxwell School, in May 2008, Eric was part of a six-student team that consulted the U.S. House Homeland Security Committee on the current state of security screening effectiveness on mass transit systems.
 Shortly after, in July 2008, he earned Executive Certificates in Counter-terrorism Studies and Arab Culture and Environment from the Interdisciplinary Center at Herzliya, Israel.

 Eric completed his undergraduate coursework at SUNY-Oswego in 2004, earning BAs in Political Science and Criminal Justice.

 - Animal and Plant Health Inspection Service (APHIS) of the US Department of Agriculture (USDA)

 - Baltimore City Department of Transportation (BCDOT)

 - District of Columbia City Government

 - Howard County, MD

 - Frederick County Department of Fire and Rescue Services